stijsseling/community-widgets/README.md

 To add your widget to the list, please read the [contribution guidelines](CONTRIBUTING.md).

+### What's the difference between a `custom-api` and `extension` widget?

+Custom API widgets are much easier to setup and usually only require a copy-paste into your config.
+Extension widgets are a bit more involved and require running a separate server or Docker container.

 ## Custom API Widgets

 * [Cats As A Service Photos](widgets/cats-as-a-service-photos-by-gugugiyu/README.md) by @gugugiyu - show a grid of cat photos from the Cat as a Service [API](https://cataas.com/)